Gamma-radiation sky maps from compact binaries: Introduction

-In this work, we consider a FF magnetosphere around NSs in several interesting scenarios, and apply the Separatrix Layer~(SL) emission model~\cite{Bai_2010} to predict the angular distribution and relative intensity of their gamma-ray emission.
-These predictions include light curves at different viewing angles.
+We thus consider a FF magnetosphere around NSs in several interesting scenarios, and apply the Separatrix Layer~(SL) emission model~\cite{Bai_2010} to predict the angular distribution and relative intensity of their gamma-ray emission.
 In the SL model, high-energy emission is assumed to occur in a layer just inside the tube of open field lines, producing a caustic effect of photons arriving in phase to the observer.
 This model generically reproduces the double-peak feature of pulsar gamma-ray light curves~\cite{Bai_2010}.
+As mentioned, the field topology of magnetized systems plays a key role, as does the structure of currents.
+Such ingredients become increasingly complex as one considers more involved systems, and extending the SL model becomes more difficult.
+This motivates us to consider isolated neutron star systems with further structure, partly as an intermediate step towards a better understanding of high-energy emission from binaries.
+This informs our efforts to develop a novel approach to efficiently explore the phenomenology of the magnetosphere in binary systems.
+This model, the {\it enclosing surface approximation}, consists of a perfectly conducting sphere\footnote{The adoption of a perfectly conducting sphere to model neutron star magnetospheres became standard practice following the work of ref.~\cite{Spitkovsky:2006np}.} enclosing a hypothetical binary close to merger, and dressed with the magnetic moments of the hypothetical binary.
+Under the assumptions stated in section~\ref{sec:Enclosing}, this setup is an inexpensive way to develop intuition for the sky maps and light curves of high-energy radiation from BNS magnetospheres.

-With the goal of better understanding the high-energy emission of binaries, we develop a novel approach to model the magnetosphere of a binary system.
-This model, the {\it enclosing surface approximation}, consists of magnetic dipoles enclosed by a perfectly conducting sphere covering a hypothetical BNS close to merger.
-Under the assumptions stated in Section~\ref{sec:Enclosing}, this setup is an inexpensive way to develop intuition for the sky maps and light curves of high-energy radiation from BNS magnetospheres.
 As a first example, we consider the case of an enclosed offset dipole, which approximates a spin-synchronized binary with a weakly magnetized component.
 Further examples we consider correspond to (aligned and anti-aligned) enclosed double-dipole superpositions,\footnote{Double-magnetic-dipole superpositions have also been used to model the magnetospheres of single pulsars~\cite{Hamil:2016ylv}.} which approximate binaries of comparably magnetized components.